dounix/midi-generator/README.md

 --note_spread=<NOTE_SPREAD>
 ```

+#### Options

-The following options are available:
+The following options are available as command-line arguments:

 - `--note_spread`: This option sets how many notes can potentially sit on top of each other, representing a chord.
 The default value is 1.
 - `--phrase_count`: This option sets how many phrases are in the MIDI file.
 The default value is 1.